nileio/node-red-contrib-ccxt-v2/README.md

 TODO: README & docs

 This package is now way different from the fork, will possibly re-base with original author credits.
-This is work in progress, unfinished ...
+This is now in Beta with really cool new features :)

 **New Features**